-• To accept the report and to note the information and relevant risks a) Submitted, for information, a report by the Audit Manager updating the Committee on the current situation in terms of completing the Internal Audit Plan 2022/23.
+- To accept the report and to note the information and relevant risks - To support the Cabinet Member for Finance's intention to submit the strategy to the Full Council for approval on 2 March 2023 a) Submitted, for information, a report by the Audit Manager updating the Committee on the current situation in terms of completing the Internal Audit Plan 2022/23.
 Reference was made to the status of the work and the time spent on each audit.
-It was highlighted that 59out of the 46 individual audits in the plan, that 27 had been released in a final version or had been closed.
+It was highlighted that 59, out of the 46 individual audits in the plan, that 27 had been released in a final version or had been closed.